-Table 10.
-Comparison of optimum conditions and results obtained between OFAT and RSM for growth of the bacterium on acrylamide.
+Table 11.
+Comparison of optimum conditions and results obtained between OFAT and RSM for growth of the bacterium on acrylamide

+OFAT RSM

-OFAT RSM Factors Optimum value Max growth (Log CFU/mL) Optimum value Max growth (Log CFU/mL) pH Incubation period (d) Acrylamide (g/L) 6.5 to 7.5 3 0.5 9.21 6.89 2.97 0.494 11.26
+Factors Optimum value Max growth (Log CFU/mL) Optimum value Max growth (Log CFU/mL)

+pH 7.5 9.90 7.5 12.91

+Incubation period (d) 4 3.96

+Acrylamide (g/L) 0.5 0.514

 When compared to CCD designs, BB designs often feature fewer design points, and as a result, they are easier on the wallet to maintain and operate when resources are few (Kumar et al., 2019).
-The Box-Behnken design will never have more than three levels per factor, in contrast to the CCD, which can have as many as five levels per factor [42].
+The Box-Behnken design will never have more than three levels per factor, in contrast to the CCD, which can have as many as five levels per factor [40].
 In a Box-Behnken design, the design points are located at combinations of the variables that represent the low, high, and midpoints.
 For example, if the experiment's operating temperature ranges from 10 to 60 degrees Celsius, the lowest temperature point will be 10 degrees Celsius and the highest temperature point will be 60 degrees Celsius, with 30 degrees Celsius serving as the midway.
 Box-Behnken does not include a limit breaker, also known as an extreme setting, therefore in contrast to CCD, the minimum temperature will not dip below 10 degrees Celsius, and the maximum temperature will not rise over 60 degrees Celsius.
 When we want our goal scale to stay inside the safe range because of physical or conceptual limits, this feature is quite crucial (e.g., when the temperature starts at zero with no negative range).